Post Traumatic Stress Disorder

 4. Online resources: Online resources are available for information, support, and self-help materials for PTSD.
 Websites of reputable mental health organisations, such as Phoenix Australia and FearLess, offer self-education resources, helpful guides, and other ways to connect and get support.

-5. Mental health retreats: A mental health retreat offers you community support, a dedicated team of professionals, and the time and space to get the help you need.
+5. Mental health retreats: A mental health retreat or a dedicated PTSD recovery retreat offers you community support, a dedicated team of professionals, and the time and space to get the help you need.
 They’re a great way to explore various treatment options and uncover the ones that work best for you while working towards a sense of overall health.
 Our residential retreat program combines psychological, physical, educational and social strategies with a focus on nutritional elements to help you combat and eradicate the root cause of your condition.

 Remember that seeking help is an essential step in the recovery process.